What makes my credit good or bad?

 What if I see a mistake on my credit report?

-You can dispute mistakes or outdated things on your credit report for free.
+Dispute it.
+Disputing mistakes or outdated things on your credit report is free.
 Both the credit bureau and the business that supplied the information about you to a credit bureau are responsible for correcting inaccurate or incomplete information in your report.
-Make sure the information in your report is accurate, complete, and up to date before you apply for a loan for a major purchase like a house or car, buy insurance, or apply for a job.
+If possible, wait until the mistake is removed and the information in your report is accurate, complete, and up to date before you apply for a loan for a big purchase like a house or car, buy insurance, or apply for a job.

 How do I dispute mistakes on my credit report?

-Write letters to the credit bureau and the business that reported the information.
+Write letters to the credit bureau and the business that reported the information about you.
 Use these sample letters for credit bureaus and businesses to help write your own.
 Read Disputing Errors on Your Credit Report for more.

-Is there anything else I can do to improve my credit?
+Is there anything else to do to improve my credit?

 - credit unions